 The MUSIC I (1957) in Bell Labs [12] and succeeding MUSIC-N family are highlighted as the earliest examples of computer music research.
 However, attempts to create music with computers in the UK and Australia prior to MUSIC have also been documented [13].
+Organizing what was achieved by MUSIC-N and earlier efforts can help clarify definitions of computer music.

-The earliest experiments with sound generation on computers in the 1950s involved controlling the intervals of one-bit pulses to control pitch.
+The earliest experiments with sound generation on computers in the 1950s involved controlling the intervals between one-bit pulses (on or off) to control pitch.
 This was partly because the operational clock frequencies of early computers fell within the audible range, making the sonification of electrical signals a practical and cost-effective debugging method compared to visualizing them on displays or oscilloscopes.